-Note that vortices on the form $(n_1,n_2)$ with $n_{j} \geq 1$, $n_{k\neq j} > 1$ can, by inspection of \eqref{gl2}, be shown to always be energetically unfavourable compared with other topological excitations in this model.
+Note that vortices on the form $(n_1,n_2)$ with $n_{j} \geq 1$, $n_{k\neq j} > 1$ can, by inspection of Eq. \eqref{gl2}, be shown to always be energetically unfavorable compared with other topological excitations in this model.
 Such higher order vortices are thus not relevant when $\rho_d = 0$ and $e_1 = e_2 = e$.